 What to Look for in an OBD2 Scanner

-The first thing you need to consider before buying a scanner is what type you need.
+The first thing to consider before buying a scanner is what type you need.
 There are two types available:

 1. Basic code readers